 According to the brand, Ulysse Nardin hopes to bring awareness and raise funds for the organization through the launch of a limited edition dive watch.

-The Diver Deep Dive One More Wave which comes in a black DLC titanium case with bright yellow accents, and a water-resistance rating of 1000 meters.
+The Diver Deep Dive One More Wave comes in a black DLC titanium case with bright yellow accents, and a water-resistance rating of 1000 meters.
 The case-back is engraved with the “One More Wave” logo to signify the partnership.
 “Members of OMW designed the limited edition timepiece as a watch that would stand up to the highly variable pressures experienced while surfing, while also subtly reflecting the founders’ background in amphibious warfare.”

 “I had an unforgettable first-hand experience watching the veterans in the One More Wave program in action,” said François-Xavier Hotier, President of Ulysse Nardin Americas.
 Mr. Hotier had been introduced to One More Wave by a friend of his, subsequently meeting Kyle Buckett, Managing Director of One More Wave, while visiting the U.S Navy SEAL Training Camp in Coronado, CA. “Their dedication, courage, and camaraderie is inspiring and we hope to bring more awareness to this important work.”